On critical renormalization of complex polynomials: Introduction

-If $P|_{A_P(\Zc)}$ as in the Main Theorem is injective, then $A_P(\Zc)$ is a singleton by Theorem \ref{t:1-1}.
-Note that a quasi-symmetric conjugacy is in particular a topological conjugacy.
+Points of $\ol{P^{-1}(Y)\sm Y}\cap Y$ are called \emph{irregular points} of $Y$.
+A point $y\in Y$ is irregular if arbitrarily close to $y$ there are points $y'$ that do not belong to $Y$ but map into $Y$.
+Since $P|_Y$ is locally onto, for each such $y'$ there is a point $y''\in Y$ close to $y'$ and such that $P(y'')=P(y')$.
+It follows that $y$ is critical.
+Thus, all irregular points of $Y$ are critical; the converse is not true in general.
+The main result of this paper is the following.

+\begin{Mthm} Let $P:\C\to\C$ be a polynomial.
+Consider a full $P$-invariant continuum $Y\subset\C$ and an integer $k>1$ such that: \begin{enumerate} \item the map $P:Y\to Y$ is a degree $k$ branched covering; \item all irregular points of $Y$ are eventually mapped to repelling periodic points; \item the immediate basins of all attracting or parabolic points in $Y$ are subsets of $Y$. \end{enumerate} Then $P:Y\to Y$ is topologically (in fact, quasi-symmetrically) conjugate to $Q|_{K_Q}$, where $Q$ is a polynomial of degree $k$ with connected filled Julia set $K_Q$. \end{Mthm}

+Fig. \ref{fig:apl1} shows (in dark grey) an invariant set $Y$ for polynomial $P(z)=z(z+2)^2$.
+The set $Y$ satisfies the assumptions of the Main Theorem.
+In particular, $P|_Y$ is topologically conjugate to $Q(z)=-z+z^2$, even though $Y$ is not a polynomial-like (PL) filled Julia set.
 A statement similar to the Main Theorem first appeared in \cite[Prop.
 1, Ch.
 5]{hai98-phd}.
-It was made in a more general context of \emph{polynomial figures}; it is straightforward to verify that the assumptions on the germ of $P$ near $A_P(\Zc)$ made in \cite{hai98-phd} are satisfied in our setting.
+It was made in a more general context of \emph{polynomial figures}.

+The Main Theorem fits into the following paradigm: extrinsic properties of an invariant subset $Y\subset K_P$ imply intrinsic (structural) properties.
+A pioneering work in higher-dimensional real dynamics in which the structure of hyperbolic sets under various assumptions is described fits into that paradigm (see, e.g., \cite{hk95} and references thereof).
+In the context of complex polynomial dynamics, it was advanced by the Straightening Theorem of Douady and Hubbard \cite{DH-pl} (see Theorem \ref{t:DH-pl} below), where polynomial-like behavior of $P$ \emph{outside} of the corresponding PL filled Julia set $Y$ implies a hybrid conjugacy \emph{on} $Y$.
+A folklore result of Theorem \ref{t:poly-like} (= Theorem B of \cite{bopt16a}) gives an equivalent but easier to verify extrinsic conditions on $Y$.
+The Main Theorem is a partial extension of Theorem \ref{t:poly-like}, in which both the assumptions and conclusions are weaker.